ScarlettYellow/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-10-27"
   date_end = ""
+  description = "

-  description = "The highest honor awarded to undergraduates by Huazhong University of Science and Technology.
+  The highest honor awarded to undergraduates by Huazhong University of Science and Technology. <br>
   It requires students to be particularly outstanding in politics, ideology, morality, academics, work ability, social activities, etc."

 [[item]]
   organization = "HUST"